ByteGain/analytics-android/README.md

 For more examples, see [analytics-samples/analytics-sample/src/main/java/com/bytegain/analytics/sample/MainActivity.java](./analytics-samples/analytics-sample/src/main/java/com/bytegain/analytics/sample/MainActivity.java).

-The sample app has been run and tested using AndroidStudio v.
-3.3 and gradlew version 4.6.
+The sample app has been run and tested using AndroidStudio version 3.3 and gradlew version 4.6.

 ## License